albinoloverats/Never-Ending-Netflix/README.md

 ## Options

-Endless Netflix allows you to customize it's functionality with an options menu, which can be accessed by clicking the logo in the top bar.
+Never Ending Netflix allows you to customize it's functionality with an options menu, which can be accessed by clicking the logo in the top bar.

 ![options](https://i.imgur.com/bdWPkNo.png)